SSO with OpenID Connect

 STARTERTEAMENTERPRISE

-Firezone supports authenticating users with a universal OIDC connector that works with any authentication service offering a standard OIDC authentication mechanism.
-Use this connector to enable authenticating users and admins to Firezone for any OIDC-capable identity provider that supports the authorization_code grant.
+Firezone supports authenticating users with a universal OIDC connector that works with any authentication service supporting the OIDC standard and authorization_code grant type.

-Directory sync is not supported with the universal OIDC connector.
-See the Google Workspace, Microsoft Entra ID, or Okta connectors for automatic directory sync.
-You'll need to manually create and manage users and groups for use with the universal OIDC connector.
+Directory sync is not supported with the OIDC provider.
+See the Google, Entra, or Okta guides for setting up directory sync with those providers.
+You'll need to manually create and manage users and groups for use with the OIDC provider.

-To set up the universal OIDC connector, go to Settings -> Identity Providers -> Add Identity Provider and select OpenID Connect as the identity provider.
+To set up the OIDC provider, go to Settings -> Authentication -> Add Provider and select OIDC.

-In general, you'll need three pieces of information to set up the connector:
+In general, you'll need four pieces of information to set up the provider:

 • Scopes: These control what information Firezone can access from your identity provider.
 At a minimum, you'll need to provide the openid, profile, and email scopes.
 These are configured in your identity provider's OAuth app settings.

 • Client ID and secret: These are used to authenticate Firezone with your identity provider.
-These are configured in Firezone.
+You'll get these values when you create the OAuth app in your identity provider.

 • Discovery document URI: This is the URL to your identity provider's OIDC discovery document.
-This is used to automatically configure the connector with your identity provider's settings and is configured in Firezone.
+This is used to automatically configure the connector with your identity provider's cryptographic and endpoint settings.

 Scopes